MarowaAdel28/Emotion-Recognition-From-Video-and-Sound/README.md

 # Audio-Visual Emotion Recognition Project

 The goal of this project is to recognize human emotions from audio and video inputs, using the SAVEE and RAVDESS datasets.
 The project consists of three phases: audio, video, and fusion, each using different techniques and models to improve emotion recognition accuracy.
+This is our graduation project 2021-2022.
+This repo contain our final work to check all our work visit this [link.](https://github.com/mahmoudmohamed22/Emotion-Recognition-From-Video-and-Sound)

 ***
 ## Technology Used